bedops/bedops/docs/content/installation.rst

      $ cd bedops
      $ make

+   Running :code:`make` on its own will build so-called "typical" BEDOPS binaries, which make assumptions about line length for most usage scenarios.

+   Use :code:`make megarow` or :code:`make float128` to build support for longer-length rows, or BED data which requires statistical or measurement operations with :ref:`bedmap` with 128-bit precision floating point support.

+   If you want all build types, run :code:`make all`.

 .. tip:: BEDOPS supports parallel builds, which speeds up compilation considerably.
 If you are compiling on a multicore or multiprocessor workstation, edit the ``JPARALLEL`` variable in the top-level Makefile, or override it, specifying the number of cores or processors you wish to use to compile.

 5. Once the build is complete, install compiled binaries and scripts to a local ``bin`` folder: